areaDetector/ADViewers/docs/ADViewers/ad_viewers.rst

 ~~~~~~~~~~~~~~~~~~~~

 This plugin uses EPICS Channel Access to display images via waveform
-records that the :doc:`NDPluginStdArrays` sends
+records that the :doc:`../ADCore/NDPluginStdArrays` sends
 to EPICS.

 EPICS_NTNDA_Viewer.java